awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

 For more information, see [PredefinedMetricSpecification](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_PredefinedMetricSpecification.html) in the *Amazon EC2 Auto Scaling API Reference*\.

-Alternatively, you can customize the metric used for scaling by creating a customized metric specification and adding values for each parameter from CloudWatch\.
+Alternatively, you can use a custom metric for scaling by creating a customized metric specification and adding values for each parameter from CloudWatch\.
 The following is an example target tracking configuration that keeps the average utilization of the specified metric at 40 percent\.

 ```
 {